Visiting Scholar Programme

-In 2013 he was offered a senior lecturer post for the BA Illustration course at the University of Gloucestershire in England and currently supporting young talents to develop their own/unique artistic voices in various sequential contexts such as animation, graphic novel and children’s book.
+In 2013 he was offered a senior lecturer post for the BA Illustration course at the University of Gloucestershire in England.
+He supported young talent in developing their own unique artistic voices in various sequential contexts, such as animation, graphic novels, and children’s books.

-He currently focuses on comic strip reportage inspired by the Japan’s 2011 triple disaster that involved a controversial nuclear accident.
-His theme expands into the relation between environment and paganism which strongly constitutes the heart of Japanese identity.
+He has also focused on comic strip reportage inspired by Japan’s 2011 triple disaster involving a controversial nuclear accident.
+His themes expand into the relationship between the environment and paganism, which sits at the heart of Japanese identity.

-In 2014, Ding Zhou was as a 1-year visiting scholar at the School of Design Innovation.
-He carried out a research program about innovative design applications of 3D Printing/Additive Manufacturing.
+In 2014, Ding Zhou was a visiting scholar at the School of Design Innovation.
+He carried out a research program about innovative design applications of 3D printing and additive manufacturing.

 How to apply

 You can apply for a visiting scholar position at any time during the academic year.
 The length of a visit may vary between 1 to 12 months in total.

 Please provide a statement of intent that describes: